nMDaas/MayaPlugins/PlantGenerator/README.md

 TODO:
     - set some default values in the spin boxes
     - add error messages for distort, distribute, and both options
-    - more sizing options: in x, y and z
-    - implement sizing code to change sizes of duplicates
-    - ability to distort current leaf without creating duplicate
     - change icon for shelf item?

 Creds